Drama (Yes album): Background

-In June 1979, the Yes line-up of Jon Anderson, Chris Squire, Steve Howe, Rick Wakeman, and Alan White completed their 1978–1979 tour in support of Tormato.
-The five reconvened in November 1979 to start work on a new album.
-After the various problems they faced while recording Tormato, Yes decided to work in Paris with Roy Thomas Baker to oversee its production.
-Anderson and Wakeman entered the sessions with enthusiasm and wrote more material together than they had before, but the rest of the band felt the songs were too light and folk-oriented and started writing more aggressive and direct arrangements.
-The growing internal differences, described by Anderson as a "loss of respect for each other", led to Squire, Howe, White and Baker coming to sessions late, which discouraged Anderson and Wakeman, the latter at times refusing to leave his hotel room to rehearse.
-Conversely, Howe recalls Wakeman frequently throwing peanuts at White's drum kit during takes of a song he was getting tired of, which in addition to being very noisy and distracting through the other members' headphones took considerable effort to clean up.
+In June 1979, the Yes line-up of Jon Anderson, Chris Squire, Steve Howe, Rick Wakeman, and Alan White completed their 1978–1979 tour in support of Tormato (1978).
+The five members reconvened in November 1979 to begin work on a follow-up album.
+Seeking to address the production issues faced during the Tormato sessions, Yes chose to record in Paris and hired producer Roy Thomas Baker to oversee the project.
+While Anderson and Wakeman entered the sessions enthusiastically and collaborated closely on material, the rest of the band felt the compositions were too light and folk-oriented.
+Consequently, Squire, Howe, and White began developing heavier, more direct arrangements.
+The growing internal differences—described by Anderson as a "loss of respect for each other"—led to Squire, Howe, White, and Baker arriving late to sessions.
+This discouraged Anderson and Wakeman; the latter occasionally refused to leave his hotel room to rehearse.
+Conversely, Howe recalled that Wakeman would frequently throw peanuts at White's drum kit during takes of songs he disliked.

-Anderson and Wakeman left the studio to drink Calvados in a bar; in Wakeman's words: "Jon and I got really quite depressed and started crying on each other's shoulders and Jon said 'This is not the band that I love, this is not the band that I wanted to keep on going', [and I replied] 'I'm with you, Jon'".
-The sessions were ultimately called off after White cracked a bone in his right ankle while roller skating with Richard Branson in a nightclub, rendering him unable to perform for about six weeks.
-Following a break over Christmas, the band reconvened in London for rehearsals in an attempt to salvage the situation.
-They failed, and Anderson and Wakeman left in March 1980.
+Anderson and Wakeman eventually abandoned a rehearsal to drink Calvados at a local bar, where Wakeman agreed with Anderson's assessment that the group was no longer the band they loved or wished to sustain.
+The sessions were ultimately canceled after White fractured a bone in his right ankle while roller skating with Richard Branson at a nightclub, leaving him unable to perform for six weeks.
+Following a break over Christmas, the band reconvened in London for rehearsals to rescue the project, but the environment did not improve.
+Anderson and Wakeman officially left the group in March 1980.

-Downes (far left) and Horn (far right) joined Yes after the departures of Jon Anderson and Rick Wakeman.